ankitKumarCloudanalogy/playwrigth_project/README.md

-Inside that directory, you can run several commands:
+## Inside that directory, you can run several commands:

+  Runs the end-to-end tests.

     npx playwright test

-    Runs the end-to-end tests.
+  Starts the interactive UI mode.

     npx playwright test --ui

-    Starts the interactive UI mode.
+  Runs the tests only on Desktop Chrome.

     npx playwright test --project=chromium

-    Runs the tests only on Desktop Chrome.
+  Runs the tests in a specific file.

     npx playwright test example

-    Runs the tests in a specific file.
+  Runs the tests in debug mode.

     npx playwright test --debug

-    Runs the tests in debug mode.
+  Auto generate tests with Codegen.

     npx playwright codegen
-    Auto generate tests with Codegen.

 We suggest that you begin by typing: